famousj/the-little-hooner/hooner.md

 ## The <strike>Five</strike> Four Rules

 ###  The Law of Head
-> The primitive `head` is defined only for lists.
+> The primitive `head` is defined only for non-null lists.

 ### The Law of Tail
-> The primitive `tail` is defined only for lists.
-The `tail` of any list is always another list.
+> The primitive `tail` is defined only for non-null lists.
+The `tail` of any non-null list is always another list.

 ### The Law of Colhep
 > The rune `:-` takes two arguments.
 The second argument to `:-` must be a